Aloausia

 Water

-Water your Alocasias every
+Water your Aloausias every

 1 - 2 weeks depending on environmental conditions including light and temperature.